 Lack of Knowledge

-If there are multiple parties involved in a white collar crime, then the prosecutor has to be able to prove that you knew you were engaged in fraud.
+If more than one party is involved in white collar crime, the prosecutor must prove that an individual knew that they were committing fraud.

-Entrapment occurs when a law enforcement official or police officers get people to commit crimes that they would not have otherwise done.
-The official or police officer uses intimidating tactics in order to get a person to commit the crime.
-Force, threats and fraud are examples of some of the ways that people can be convinced to do something that they would not otherwise do.
+Entrapment occurs when law enforcement officials or police officers force an individual to commit a crime that they would not otherwise done.
+Tactics like fraud, threats and force are examples of ways through which people can be convinced to engage in illegal activities.